CCS is a necessity, not an option, for reaching net-zero greenhouse gas (GHG) emissions

 CCS with bio-energy (known as BECCS) has the potential to produce net-negative CO2 emissions

-BECCS works by combining biomass fuels (made from plants), which absorb CO2 from the atmosphere as they grow.
-When biomass is combusted in a power plant that CO2 is ordinarily released, but with CCS it is captured.
-CO2 can also be captured directly from the air.
+Biomass fuels (made from plants), absorb CO2 from the atmosphere as they grow.
+When biomass is combusted in a power plant that CO2 is released again, but with CCS it can be captured – this is called bioenergy with CCS (BECCS).
+CO2 can also be captured directly from the air – this is called direct air capture (DAC/DACCS).

 CCS balances the inflexible costs of nuclear and the intermittency of renewables

-CCS with fossil fuel power generation can work together with renewable energy as CCS power plants have the ability to be shut down when renewables can meet energy demand and started up when they can’t, such as on wind free days.
+CCS with fossil fuel power generation can work together with renewable energy – CCS power plants could be shut down when renewables can meet energy demand and started up when they can’t (such as on wind-free days).
 CCS plants can change output extremely quickly when required and offer reduced costs when not running, features that nuclear power plants cannot offer.

 Carbon capture and storage process